Understanding What Drives SIBO &

 • low stomach acid

-• enzyme or bile insufficiency
+• inadequate digestive enzymes or bile flow

-• sluggish motility
+• sluggish gut motility or impaired MMC function

 • diaphragm tension

-• underlying dysbiosis
+• underlying dysbiosis in the large intestine

 • inflammation